California woman livestreamed dying teen sister on Instagram after car crash

 A California woman is in custody after allegedly livestreaming a fatal car crash on Instagram that killed her 14-year-old sister and injured another teen.

-Sanchez was behind the wheel when the vehicle veered onto the right shoulder of the road, according to the California Highway Patrol.
+Sanchez was behind the wheel of a 2003 Buick when the vehicle veered onto the right shoulder of the road, according to the California Highway Patrol.
+Police said it is unclear how fast Sanchez was driving.

 She over-corrected, causing the vehicle to swerve across lanes, crash through a wire fence and overturn into a field, the authorities said.